 Known as one of the imperial cities of Morocco, the opulent city of Fès is the country's oldest city, and it is split into two areas – Fès-el-Bali (old Fès) and Fès-el-Djedid (new Fès) – as some mystical fusion of an ancient Islamic past and the French-influenced present.
 The endless Medina, which contains 9,500 streets, sells everything from jewellery to furniture, crafts, carpets, leather goods and spices.

-A medieval city of drama, myth and mystery, Marrakech will captivate all who venture behind its ochre-coloured walls.
-Step inside and you will be transported back to a place and time that has been consigned to the annals of history.
-The winding alleys of the medina and the sights, sounds and smells of the souks, the human drama that is Djemaa el-Fna square and the Atlas Mountains rearing up in the background, make Marakech Morocco’s crown jewel.
+A medieval city of drama, myth and mystery, Marrakesh will captivate all who venture inside its ochre-coloured walls.
+Step in and you will be transported back to a place and time that has been consigned to the annals of history.
+The winding alleys of the Medina and the sights, sounds and smells of the souks, the human drama that is Djemaa el-Fna square and the Atlas Mountains rearing up in the background all make Marrakesh Morocco’s crown jewel.